akshaynathr/Lua-Strava/README.md

 ```

-For development , localhost or 127.0.0.1 as redirect host.
+For development , localhost or 127.0.0.1 can be used  as redirect host.

 ```
 local url=client:authorization_url{client_id=CLIENT_ID, redirect_uri='http://127.0.0.1:5000/authorization'}